input-output-hk/scrypto/README.md

   val digest1 = prover.digest
 ```

-* A proof is just an array of bytes, so you can immediately send it over a
+* A proof is just an array of bytes, so you can immediately send it over a wire or save it to a disk.

-wire or save it to a disk.
-Next, the prover attempts to perform five more modifications: changing the first value to 50, subtracting 40 from the second value (which will fail, because our UpDateLongBy operation is designed to fail on negative values), looking up the third value, deleting the key 5 (which will also fail, because key 5 does not exist), and deleting the third value.
-After the four operations, the prover obtains a second proof, and announces it.
+* Next, the prover attempts to perform five more modifications: changing the first value to 50, subtracting 40 from the second value (which will fail, because our UpDateLongBy operation is designed to fail on negative values), looking up the third value, deleting the key 5 (which will also fail, because key 5 does not exist), and deleting the third value.
+After the four operations, the prover obtains a second proof, and announces the new digest `digest2`
-digest `digest2`

 ```scala
   val op4 = Update(key1, Longs.toByteArray(50))